Poets & Writers: The Maureen Egen Writers Exchange Award

 Initiated in 1984, the Writers Exchange Award provides two emerging writers with an all-expenses-paid trip to New York City where P&W arranges meetings with agents, editors, and prominent authors.
 The winners' visit culminates in a public reading in Manhattan.

 Each year, two writers from one state are invited to submit manuscripts to Poets & Writers.
 To date, 76 writers from 30 states have received the Writers Exchange Award.
 Many of the winners have gone on to get their books published, receive other awards, and secure teaching positions.

 In 2007, a special grant enabled P&W to offer the Writers Exchange to two writers from California.
 Two writers from Missouri also received the Writers Exchange Award this year.

 In 2008, Writers who live in Tennessee are invited to apply for the 2009 Maureen Egen Writers Exchange Award.
 Bryn Chancellor was the WEX award winner of 2014.
 In 2016, the Maureen Egen WEX Award invited Maine writers and poets to apply for the 2017 Award.
 The 2017 winners were Joan Dempsey and Brian Evans-Jones.
 In 2019, the award selected writers from Oklahoma to admit their works, with a different state selected for different years.
 At the time, 40 states and Washington DC had participated.

 The Amy Award

 The Amy Award is presented to women poets age 30 and under living in the New York City metropolitan area or on Long Island.
 Winners receive an honorarium and a reading in New York City.
 The award was established by Paula Trachtman and Edward Butscher of East Hampton, New York in memory of Ms. Trachtman's daughter, Amy Rothholz, an actor and poet.

 Barnes & Noble Writers for Writers Award

 Established in 1996, the Barnes & Noble Writers for Writers Award, which is presented at P&W's annual dinner, recognizes authors who have given generously to other writers or to the broader literary community.
 Honorees are nominated by a committee composed of past winners, other prominent writers, and the Board of Directors of Poets & Writers.
-Title of the award has been given to Barnes & Noble in appreciation of their extraordinary support of Poets & Writers.